Fanfic / PRIMARCHS

 - Awesomeness Is Volatile: The reason why Farseer Kyli and her ranger sidekick Fenix keep an eye on the story in their MST

-- Badass: Literally dozens of them trying to one-up each other throughout the story, but one deserves a special mention because his appearance prompted even Horus to raise an eyebrow - Admiral Adama from the new Battlestar Galactica.
+- Badass: Literally dozens of them trying to one-up each other throughout the story, but one deserves a special mention because his appearance prompted even Horus to raise an eyebrow - Admiral Adama from Battlestar Galactica.

 - Badass Boast: In a rare serious moment of the series, Horus, having just awoken from his Journey to the Center of the Mind, delivers this: